synw/agent-smith/README.md

 Powered by:

 - [Nanostores](https://github.com/nanostores/nanostores) for the state management and reactive variables
-- [LocalLm](https://github.com/synw/locallm) for the inference servers management
+- [Locallm](https://github.com/synw/locallm) for the inference servers management
-- [Modprompt](https://github.com/synw/modprompt) for the templates management
+- [Modprompt](https://github.com/synw/modprompt) for the prompt templates management